 Employee Advocacy and Social Selling to attract customers

-Existing customers have higher expectations than ever.
+Today's customers have higher expectations than ever before.
 Gone are the days when buyers responded to calls to cold calls and emails mass.
-Gone are the days when it was easy to click the banners advertising.
+Gone are the days when it was easy to click the Banners Advertising.
 Gone are the days when just having a presence on social networks it was was enough.
-Only the most intelligent and personalized messages reach and influence current customers.
+Only the smartest and most personalized messages will reach and influence today's customers.

-It goes without saying that potential customers do not accept a single general message.
-They want a message tailored specifically for them, and they want to hear it from someone they can trust.
-But, How you can create custom messages to scale?
-How can you build trust with both potential customers and with current?
+Needless to say, potential customers don't accept a single generalist message.
+They want a message tailored specifically for them, and they want to hear it from someone where they can Trust.
+But, how can you create custom messages at scale?
+How can you build trust with both potential and current customers?
 How to get them involved with their content?
-That is where employee advocacy programs You can make a big difference.
+That is where employee advocacy can be a big change.

-More and more companies are training their employees to act as internal brand ambassadors social media: to share marketing messages, increase engagement and drive sales.
+More and more companies are training their employees to act as internal brand ambassadors on social media: to share marketing messages, increase engagement and boost sales.
 This form of marketing has christened the Employee Advocacy Marketing.

-The employee advocacy programs allow people to come to their own social networks and expand the scope of business communication.
-It is a cost-effective approach to increase brand awareness, boosting prospects, improve website traffic and develop revenue opportunities.
+The employee advocacy allows people to approach their own social networks and expand the reach of the company's communication.
+It's a cost-effective approach to increasing brand awareness, boost potential customers, improve website traffic and develop revenue opportunities.

-On the other hand, the Social Selling refers to the use of social networks and blogs (social media) by sellers to interact with potential customers.
-They can interact with them along the buying process, allowing relationships are promoted and questions answered.
-This helps speed up the buying cycle by encouraging customers to become the supplier of choice.
+On the other hand, The Social Selling or social sale refers to the use of social media and blogs (social media) by sellers to interact with potential customers.
+They can interact with them throughout the purchase process, allowing relationships to be fostered and questions answered.
+This helps speed up the purchase cycle by encouraging customers to make it the supplier of their choice.

-The employee advocacy programs is broader and includes all employees involved (marketing, Customer Support, human Resources, TI, etc.), meanwhile Social Selling is allowing sales team sold through social sale.
-In both cases, the Employees are considered the most important asset of the company and can measure the impact of their activity on revenue.
+The employee advocacy is broader and includes all employees who participate (Marketing, customer service, human resources, You, Etc.), while the Social Selling is to allow commercial equipment to sell through social sale.
+In both cases, The employees are considered the company's most important asset and you can measure the impact of your activity on income.

-Thanks to information and technology, buyers are much more informed than they were and have become more autonomous.
-They expect more companies than ever.
-To live up to this challenge, companies must take social selling through employee advocacy programs to identify, understand, attract and build relationships with buyers.
+Thanks to information and technology, their buyers are much more informed than they were and have become more autonomous.
+They expect more from companies than ever before.
+To live up to this challenge, companies must adopt social sales through the employee advocacy to identify, Understand, attract and build relationships with buyers.

 Benefits of Employee Advocacy and Social Selling

-With Employee Advocacy and Social Selling, representatives may:
+With the Employee Advocacy and Social Selling, representatives can:

 1. Attract new buyers:

-Build a list of quality customers can be complex.
-But when done correctly, the social selling It can help to attract new potential buyers.
-By constantly share content and add value, sales representatives are positioned as resources sector information, and build confidence by showing potential customers understand your business.
+Building a list of quality customers can be complex.
+But when done correctly, The social selling can help you attract potential new buyers.
+By constantly share content and add value, sales reps position themselves as industry information resources, and build trust by showing potential customers that they understand their business.

 2. Better understand customers:

-To learn in depth about their customers and sectors, sellers are better equipped to position their products and services on each client and, at the same time, increase your chances of success.
-The media are a goldmine of information, and a strong platform Employee Advocacy and Social Selling that will make it easy for commercial listen to online buyers.
+To learn in depth about their customers and sectors, sellers are better equipped to position their products and services in each customer and, turn, increase your chances of success.
+Social media is a gold mine of information, and a strong platform for Employee Advocacy and Social Selling that will make it easy for commercials to listen to their buyers online.

-It is not just about selling.
-It is to guide buyers since the start of their journey until they become customers and beyond.
-This is to allow sellers to maintain relationships and add value, buyers no matter where they are in the buying process.
+It's not just about selling.
+It's about guiding shoppers from the beginning of their journey until they become customers and beyond.
+It's about allowing sellers to maintain relationships and add value, regardless of where buyers are in the purchase process.

-Your customers rely on multiple types of communication channels, like email, social networking and mobile messaging applications.
-A solid platform of Employee Advocacy and Social Selling allows its teams to hold talks with buyers in key channels and all devices.
+Your customers rely on multiple types of communication channels, like email, social media and mobile messaging apps.
+A robust Employee Advocacy and Social Selling platform enables your teams to have conversations with buyers on key channels and on all devices.

-A platform of Employee Advocacy and Social Selling It allows you to easily determine the effectiveness of your team's efforts in the social field.
-In this way, you can improve your sales process, saving time and increasing their business effectiveness of their conversations with buyers.
+A platform Employee Advocacy and Social Selling allows you to easily determine the effectiveness of your team's social efforts.
+In this way, can improve your sales process, saving your commercials time and increasing the effectiveness of your conversations with buyers.

-The goal should be to build relationships using social networks to sell more.
-As usual, vendors and sellers supply and discuss social content, generating opportunities and prospects, It generates income and increases the value of customer life.
+The goal should be to build relationships using social media to sell more.
+Usually, sellers and social sellers supply and discuss the content, which creates opportunities and prospects, generates revenue and increases the value of customer life.

-So, the Employee Advocacy and Social Selling really they help you win more than traditional methods?
+Then, The Employee Advocacy and Social Selling really help you earn more than traditional methods?
 The answer is clear: Yes.
-Vendors who use social networks outperform their peers.
-The 78% social marketers sell more than their peers who do not use social media.
+Sellers who use social media outper get over their peers.
+The 78% social sellers sell more than their peers who don't use social media.

 Why is that?
-Buyers use social networks like LinkedIn and Twitter to find solutions.
-Bambu has found that 84% executives use social media to support purchasing decisions.
-Social marketers can become leading experts and gain influence over purchasing decisions by publishing relevant content and engagement with buyers in social networks.
+Shoppers use social networks like LinkedIn and Twitter to find solutions.
+Bambu has discovered that the 84% executives use social media to support purchasing decisions.
+Social sellers can become front-line experts and gain influence over purchasing decisions by publishing relevant content and engagement with social media shoppers.

-So, Is the Employee Advocacy and Social Selling are for you?
+Then, Are employee Advocacy and Social Selling for you?

-If you are considering this approach to help you create a genuine commitment to society and to boost sales, take a look at this table and determine where lands:
+If you are considering this approach to help you create a genuine commitment to society and drive sales, take a look at this chart and determine where it lands:

 TEDxEixample 2019, tickets are already on sale.
-Click this link Enterticket to buy them.
-I remind you that the event is on Friday 22 March 16 to 22h on Antiga Fàbrica Damm from Barcelona.
+In this link Enterticket you'll be able to buy them.
+I remind you that the event is on Friday 22 March 16 22 hours in the Antiga Fàbrica Damm Barcelona.
 Here are the speakers:

-President and CEO of Savills Aguirre Newman Foundation and patron of the Museu Picasso
+President and CEO at Savills Aguirre Newman and patron saint of the Museu Picasso Foundation

-Mayor of Barcelona during the period 2006-2011 and consulting partner in planning and management of urban projects
+Mayor of Barcelona during the period 2006-2011 and consulting partner in urban project planning and management

 Architect and urban planner

-Legal expert in marketing & personal brand and high-performance environments.
+Legal marketing expert & personal branding in high-performance environments.